RWJMurphy/reedmurphy.net-hugo/content/post/2015-05-28_notes_on_mysql_replication.md

 title: "Clones, Doppelgängers, Threads and Slaves: Notes On MySQL Replication"
 ---

-Notes on MySQL replication terminology, how to interpret the results of `SHOW SLAVE STATUS` and `SHOW MASTER STATUS`, and how to correctly configure new slave and master hosts in your MySQL clusters.
+Notes on MySQL replication terminology, how to interpret the results of `SHOW SLAVE STATUS` and `SHOW MASTER STATUS`, and how to correctly configure replication for new slave and master hosts in your MySQL clusters.

+Note that the technical details of e.g. cloning a MySQL server aren't covered; let's consider them left as exercises for the reader.

 <!--more-->